 You can also use product to bring out the best in your hair.

 Others swear by a conditioning regimen that they follow as religiously as a Kardashian might.
-Because a proper deep conditioning routine will moisturize your hair and help tame the frizz.
+Because a proper deep conditioning routine will moisturize your strands and help tame the frizz.

 Thanks Julie.
 Yet as good as some of those pointer are there are more.
-Yes, let’s turn to the video tape for…

 15 Everyday Tricks For Curly Hair

 For sure it’s something you never want to do when your hair is dry.
 (Although some find the Tangle Teezer brush to be a life saver with wet curls.
 You may find it’s a very low impact brush in that it doesn’t rip your hair out in clumps.
-With the Tangle Teezer, take a section of hair to be detangled, let it rest on the palm of your hand and brush the hair as it sits your palm.
+With the Tangle Teezer, take a section to be detangled, let it rest on the palm of your hand and brush it as it rests your palm.
 Hope that explains it good enough.)